 My immediate response is no, and it’s actually not because of the camera, it’s in fact because the Karma drone itself is still in my opinion a bad quality drone.
 It still has no safety sensors, a short flight time, it’s super loud and overall, the drone itself is still too expensive (even if you get it with the new camera) to get.

-I don’t have a good history with this company (read the bottom of the article for details).
+I don’t have a good history with GoPro products (read the bottom of the article for details).
 After the Hero 4 Black, things kind of went south for me and MANY others.
 Numerous bugs, constant firmware updates, lemons (in my case), defects are one way to summarize that bad luck I’ve had with this company.

 So when the Hero 7 Black was released, I didn’t go out and buy it on day 1 as I did with the 5 and 6.
 Expecting things to go bad again, I decided to wait it out this time and see what would happen when initial YouTube reviewers I trust would tell me if it’s worth it.

 With regards to the GoPro Karma, it was my first ever drone, that I never was able to take off with because my Hero 5 Black at the time just wouldn’t update and this grounded my whole operation.
 Further research on the Karma itself proved that at least compared to other models at the time, it was NOT a good competitor for them for the reasons I stated above.
 And added to it, it hasn’t evolved since, while the other models on the market HAVE, so that gap widened even more since.

 Before I decided to stop buying any GoPro products, my last action camera I bought (and returned) from them, was the Hero 6 Black and after getting a defect there as well as seeing other people complain about the numerous software issues that at the time required constant updates (Most if not all of them have been fixed to be fair), I decided to stop buying products from this company entirely.